 Here's How to Stretch:

-Two general types of stretching include dynamic stretching, where the joint is moved through full range, and static stretching, where the joint is held at end range of movement.
+2 general types of stretching include dynamic stretching, where the joint is moved through full range, and static stretching, where the joint is held at end range of movement.
 You can do individual stretching exercises for each muscle group or you can do total body stretching routines.

 Major muscle groups to stretch include: